SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycle.md

 The Problem: **Cells need to know whence to divide itself.**

-Drivers tell whence the cell should move forward.
+Drivers tell cells when to divide.
 The processes that move a cell forward through its life are called "drivers".

+* Drivers consists of two parts: a switch + a cyclin
+	* a "switch" turns on a "cyclin" protein
+	* this cyclin protein actually drive cell forward
+* Checkpoints regulate drivers' actions
+	* Should the cells not meet the requirements of a checkpoint, its driver would be stopped; and/or
+	* It will be called to self-destruct